Cookie: History

-The most common modern cookie, given its style by the creaming of butter and sugar, was not common until the 18th century.
+The modern form of cookies, which is based on creaming butter and sugar together, did not appear commonly until the 18th century.
 The Industrial Revolution in Britain and the consumers it created saw cookies (biscuits) become products for the masses, and firms such as Huntley & Palmers (formed in 1822), McVitie's (formed in 1830) and Carr's (formed in 1831) were all established.
 The decorative biscuit tin, invented by Huntley & Palmers in 1831, saw British cookies exported around the world.
 In 1891, Cadbury filed a patent for a chocolate-coated cookie.

 Classification

 Cookies are broadly classified according to how they are formed or made, including at least these categories: